Derkades/cryptclone/README.md

 ```

 Make sure the cron file has a newline at the end!
 Feel free to customize the time, when doing so, an [online schedule preview tool](https://crontab.guru) may be useful.

+When redirecting the output to a file, you probably want to turn off (remove) the `PROGRESS` environment variable so the file doesn't get huge.

 ## Extra options